 - Pour one cup of cold heavy whipping cream into the bowl.
 Then add two tablespoons of confectioner sugar and a few drops of vanilla extract.

-- Run the mixer at medium-low for about 3 minutes until medium peaks form.
+- Run the mixer at medium-low for about 3 minutes until soft peaks form.

 Add the finishing touches.
 Just before serving, place a large dollop of whipped on top, a few slices of banana, and a light sprinkling of cinnamon sugar.
 Nut lovers can top with a few cracked walnuts.

 Is your sweet tooth craving more desserts?
-Try making your favorite restaurant dishes at home with these recipes:
+Try these recipes:

 Keep up-to-date with everything we are doing by joining us on Facebook!